Back to all guides

 How to make it

 3. Attach from the back when possible.
 Tape hidden behind the glassine looks cleaner than tape across the front.
-If the sleeve is very thin, use shorter tape pieces instead of one long strip.
+If the sleeve is very thin, use short tape pieces instead of one long strip.

 Use this pocket on